-Swap agreements currently are not automatically traded on exchanges and are not subject to government regulation.
-As a result, swap participants are not as protected as participants on organized exchanges.
+Risks of uncleared swaps.
+Uncleared swaps are not traded on exchanges.
+As a result, swap participants may not be as protected as participants on organized exchanges.
 Performance of a swap agreement is the responsibility only of the swap counterparty and not of any exchange or clearinghouse.
 As a result, the Fund is subject to the risk that a counterparty will be unable or will refuse to perform under such agreement, including because of the counterparty's bankruptcy or insolvency.
-No limitations on daily price movements or speculative position limits apply to swap transactions.
-Counterparties may, however, limit the size or duration of a swap agreement with the Fund as a consequence of credit considerations.
 The Fund risks the loss of the accrued but unpaid amounts under a swap agreement, which could be substantial, in the event of a default, insolvency or bankruptcy by a swap counterparty.
 In such an event, the Fund will have contractual remedies pursuant to the swap agreements, but bankruptcy and insolvency laws could affect the Fund's rights as a creditor.
 If the counterparty's creditworthiness declines, the value of a swap agreement would likely decline, potentially resulting in losses.
 The Fund's investment manager will only approve a swap agreement counterparty for the Fund if the investment manager deems the counterparty to be creditworthy under the Fund's Counterparty Credit Review Standards, adopted and reviewed annually by the Fund's board.
 However, in unusual or extreme market conditions, a counterparty's creditworthiness and ability to perform may deteriorate rapidly, and the availability of suitable replacement counterparties may become limited.